How to Submit

 Guidelines

-• Please include your city, state, and country for our author index.
+- Include your city, state, and country for our author index.
+(Please include this information with EACH submission.)

 We welcome both modern, freestyle haiku, and haiku that adhere to a syllabic structure of 5-7-5 with the inclusion of a seasonal reference.
 To The Heron's Nest, it is far more important for a poem to embody the spirit of haiku than for it to cleave to a particular, pat form.
 Certainly form is important; each expression of an experience demands one.
 It's up to the poet to find the form that fits.